 Shallow groundwater and surface water surrounding the Rulison site has been monitored to ensure public safety under the Long-Term Hydrologic Monitoring Program (LTHMP) since 1972.
 The U.S. Environmental Protection Agency (EPA) performed the LTHMP sampling from the program's inception in 1972 through 2007.
 In 2008, LM assumed responsibility for the sampling and conducted a review of all previous LTHMP data to evaluate the effectiveness of the monitoring program.
-Analytical results show that nuclear-test-related contamination has not impacted groundwater or surface water at the sample locations.
+Analytical results show that nuclear-test-related contamination has not impacted groundwater or surface water at the sampled locations.
 The evaluation considered the depth of the detonation and the potential transport pathways for contaminant migration from the detonation zone.
-It was concluded that the most likely contaminant transport pathway from the detonation zone to the surface is through a gas production well drilled near enough to the site to allow hydrofractures from the well to interact with nuclear fractures of the detonation.
+It was concluded that the most likely contaminant transport pathway from the detonation zone to the surface would be through a gas production well drilled near enough to the site to allow hydrofractures from the well to interact with nuclear fractures of the detonation.
 Based on the findings of that evaluation, a new monitoring program was implemented to emphasize the sampling of natural gas production wells near the site.
-Although gas production wells are the most likely transport path for detonation-related contaminants, LM has continued the sampling of shallow groundwater and surface water at several nearby locations.
+Although there are no reasonable pathways for detonation-related contaminants to impact the near-surface water, LM has continued the sampling of shallow groundwater and surface water at several nearby locations.